Actindo-AG/Documentation/Taxes/UserInterface/01a_TaxRates.md

   Click the field to edit the tax rate.

 - *Tax key*
   Click the field to edit the tax key.
-The tax keys can be checked, created, edited and deleted in the *Accounting* module, see [Manage the tax keys](../../RetailSuiteAccounting/Integration/02_ManageTaxKeys.md).
+  The tax keys can be managed in the *Accounting* module, see [Manage the tax keys](../../RetailSuiteAccounting/Integration/02_ManageTaxKeys.md).

 - *Tax zone*
   Click the drop-down list to select a different tax zone.